hegusung/WebHashcat/README.md

 <p align="center"><img src="./screenshots/webhashcat_files.png" alt="Rules/Masks/Wordlists"></p>

-### Register a node
+### Registering a node

 The nodes can be simply added and removed on the Node page, you only need to define the ip, port, username and password (as defined in the hashcatnode configuration script).

 <p align="center"><img src="./screenshots/webhashcat_node_list.png" alt="Node list"></p>

-Once a node is registered, click on the node and hit the syncronise button on the top.
+Once a node is registered, click on the node and hit the synchronise button on the top.
 Rules, Masks and Wordlists should now be uploaded to the node (all files should be green).

 <p align="center"><img src="./screenshots/webhashcat_node.png" alt="Node"></p>